Yaachaka/C_book_solutions/Chap04: Expressions/knkcch04readme.txt

 user and display it in octal (Base 8):
 	Enter a number between 0 and 32767: 1953
 	In Octal, your number is: 03641
-The output should be displayed using 5 digits.
-Even if fewer digits are sufficient.
+The output should be displayed using 5 digits, even if fewer digits are sufficient.
 Hint: To convert the number to octal, first divide it by 8; the remainder is the last digit of the octal number (1, in this case).
 Then divide the original number by 8 and repeat the process to arrive at the last digit.